monalisasilvab/python-practice-projects/02-rock-paper-scissors/README.md

 # Rock Paper Scissors

-A simple game implemented in Python for learning and practice purposes.
+A rock paper scissors game implemented in Python for learning and practice purposes.

 ## Features
 - Single-player game against the computer